HKU-BAL/Clair3/README.md

 ## What's New in Clair3

 * **Accuracy Improvements.** Clair3 outperforms Clair, reducing SNP errors by **~78%**,  and Indel errors by **~48%** in HG003 ONT case study.
 SNP F1-score reaches 99.69% and Indel F1-score reaches 80.58% in ONT HG003 ~85-fold coverage dataset.
 * **New Architecture.** Clair3 is an integration of pileup model and full-alignment model.
 Pileup model detects all candidate variants using summarized pileup input.
-Full-alignment model adopts more complete read-level representations with phased haplotype information to further decide the variant type of low-quality pileup candidates.
+Full-alignment model uses more complete read-level representations with haplotype phasing information to further decide the variant type of low-quality pileup candidates.
+Integration of two submodules enable Clair3 filter candidates rapidly while maintain high sensitivity.
 * **High Efficiency.**
   * Clair3 takes about ~8 hours for ONT ~50-fold coverage whole-genome-sequencing data using 36 CPUs, which is ~4.5x faster than PEPPER and ~14x faster than Medaka.
 Computational resource consumption using Clair3 is capped at 1 GB per CPU thread,  which is ~6 times lower than Clair and PEPPER.
   * Clair3 takes about ~2 hours For PacBio HiFi ~35-fold coverage whole-genome-sequencing data using 36 CPUs, which is 13x faster than DeepVariant workflow.
-* **New BaseCaller Support.**  We support datasets base called using Guppy version 3.6.0~4.2.2  for ONT platform, check the [training data](docs/training_data.md) for specific datasets' link.
-We did not suggest using datasets base called using **Guppy version <= 3.6.0** for calling as we have discarded those datasets in model training.
+* **New BaseCaller Support.**  Clair3 supports datasets base called by Guppy version 3.6.0~4.2.2  for ONT platform, check the [Training Data](docs/training_data.md) for datasets' details.
+We did not suggest using datasets base called using **Guppy version < 3.6.0** for calling as we have discarded those datasets in model training.
+* **GVCF Output Support.**  Clair3 supports Genomic VCF output format when enabling ```--gvcf``` option.
+GVCF contains extra infos that are required for variants analyses in a cohort of individuals, such as joint genotyping  and cohort merging.

 ## Quick Demo